Dersicko/qb-nitro/README.md

 ```
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Big Thanks on Silent Man1C for helping me alot with saving in db
+Big Thanks on Silent and Man1C for helping me alot with function for saving in DataBase